yeganemehr/yeganemehr.net/content/posts/babuk.md

 }
 ```

-I already heard about `curve25519` but never really used it, I searched and read about it.
-Even in those moment of losing 12TiB of data, I enjoyed the algo.
+I had already heard about `Curve25519` but never really used it.
+I searched and read about it.
+Even in those moments of losing 12TiB of data, I enjoyed the algorithm..

 ## X25519
 Here is the summary:
-Mr evil hacker create a private key for himself from a random stream like /dev/urandom and save it into `hacker_private` variable.
-After that he call curve25519_donna with that private key and generate a public key and save it into `hacker_public` variable.
+Mr. evil hacker creates a private key for himself from a random stream like /dev/urandom and saves it into the `hacker_private` variable.
+After that, he calls `curve25519_donna()` with that private key and generates a public key, saving it into the `hacker_public` variable.

-When the Mr evil hacker attack to my server, for each file he does these steps:
+When Mr. evil hacker attacks my server, for each file he follows these steps:

-1. He creates a private key using a random stream as name that `file_private`.
+1. He creates a private key using a random stream as the name, `file_private`.
-2. He pass that private key to `curve25519` and generate a public key `file_public`.
+2. He passes that private key to `Curve25519` and generates a public key,`file_public`.
-3. Using curve25519 with his `hacker_public` and `file_private` creates a shared key names `file_shared`.
+3. Using curve25519 with his `hacker_public` and `file_private` creates a shared key named `file_shared`.
-4. Instancely he earse `file_private` from memory.
+4. Instantly, he erases `file_private` from memory.
-5. Encrypt the file using `file_shared` key.
+5. He encrypts the file using the `file_shared` key.
-6. Append `file_public` at the end of the file to persist it.
+6. He appends `file_public` at the end of the file to persist it.

-After the evil received his ransom payment, he gives you a executable file containing his `hacker_private` key.
-This file does these steps to decrypt your files:
+After receiving his ransom payment, the evil hacker provides you with an executable file containing his `hacker_private`  key.
+This file follows these steps to decrypt your files:
-1. Read 32 bytes of end the file and put it into `file_public` variable and truncate those bytes from your file.
+1. It reads 32 bytes from the end of the file and puts it into the `file_public` variable, then truncates those bytes from your file.
-2. using `hacker_private` and `file_public` creates `file_shared`.
+2. Using `hacker_private` and `file_public`, it creates `file_shared`.
-3. Decrypt your file.
+3. It decrypts your file.

-In that moment of excitment suddenly I felt hopeless because for decrypting my files I need Mr evil private key and he doesn't coopertive!
+In that moment of excitement, suddenly I felt hopeless because I needed Mr. evil's private key to decrypt my files, and he wasn't cooperative!

-Hours latter when I showing the `Babuk` encoder source code to my college, I saw a miracle.
+Hours later, when I showed the Babuk encoder source code to my colleague, I saw a miracle.
 I found a condition!
-In the condition hacker because of large size of vmdk files, limits his program to first 500MB of the disk.
+In this condition, the hacker limits his program to the first 500MB of the disk due to the large size of the VMDK files.

 ![Spongebob Squarepants Rainbow](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExZmliYzQ0MTNpcmZmbmJ0emp0bTFoNWtwbHd0c2hzcDN1OTNlbnh2NSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/SKGo6OYe24EBG/giphy.gif)

-Immedetly I ran fdisk to see what is going on my disk.
+Immediately, I ran fdisk to see what was on my disk.

-As I expected there is no parition table.
-Those kind of metadata stored on top the block storage and when 500MB of your disk encryped you cannot expact to these things work normally.
+As I expected, there was no partition table.
+Such metadata is stored on top of the block storage, and when 500MB of your disk is encrypted, you cannot expect these things to work normally.

-I still does not sure about the ransomware.
-Maybe the hacker modified the source code and removed that condition or raise the limit to a point that my data was not recoverable.
+I still wasn't sure about the ransomware.
+Maybe the hacker modified the source code and removed that condition or raised the limit to a point where my data was not recoverable.
-So in that rescue OS I installed `hexcurse` and start to traviase 12TiB of binary data.
+So, in that rescue OS, I installed hexcurse and started to traverse 12TiB of binary data.
-After few moment of jebirush I found text and readable data!
+After a few moments of jebirush I found text and readable data!
-That was a log file, part of [Certbot](https://github.com/certbot/certbot).
+It was a log file, part of [Certbot](https://github.com/certbot/certbot).

 ![Certbot Log](/images/babuk/certbot-log.jpg)

-So now I was certen that big part of my data was there but there is no partition table, there is no filesystem.
+So now I was certain that a big part of my data was there, but there was no partition table, no filesystem.

-I knew there is a lot of hours trying recovering my data and no-sleep nights but I did what I should to do.
+I knew there were a lot of hours ahead trying to recover my data and sleepless nights, but I did what I should do.

 ## Safety First

-So before anything I schucle a pysical access time with datacenter and headed to the datacenter.
+So, before anything else, I scheduled a physical access time with the datacenter and headed there.
-I depart both of my 12TiB hdds and came back to the office.
+I detached both of my 12TiB HDDs and returned to the office.
-Since these drives are in 3.5 inch form, I turn on my very old friend, A HP desktop computer with 4 sata 3 jack and enough supply power for both of those drives.
+Since these drives are in a 3.5-inch form factor, I turned to my very old friend, an HP desktop computer with 4 SATA 3 jacks and enough power supply for both of those drives.

 ![Two HDDs](/images/babuk/two-hdds.jpg)

-I download and mount debian 12 live iso into a usb stick and boot up the PC.
+I downloaded and mounted the Debian 12 live ISO onto a USB stick and booted up the PC.
-using dd I backup my important drive to another drive
+Using dd, I backed up my important drive to another drive,
 AND IT TOOK 30 HOURS TO COMPELETE.

-After that i power off the PC and disconnect the original disk and boot debian up again.
+After that, I powered off the PC, disconnected the original disk, and booted Debian up again.

 ## Partition Table Recovery

-So first thing first, I had to understand every level of storage to begin the process.
+First things first, I had to understand every level of storage to begin the process.
-ESXi saving data to the disk (RDM) directly but why when I access to VMFS volume it has two file?
+ESXi saves data to the disk (RDM) directly, but why when I access the VMFS volume, it has two files?

-After a quick search i notinced that for every virtual disk, esxi creates a file descriptor containing some metadata about that vritual disk.
-Actually first vmdk is the descriptor. mine was completely burnt. it's file size was less than 512MiB and there is no way to restore it.
+After a quick search, I noticed that for every virtual disk, ESXi creates a file descriptor containing some metadata about that virtual disk.
+Actually, the first VMDK is the descriptor.
+Mine was completely corrupted; its file size was less than 512MiB, and there was no way to restore it.
-Based on the file size second file was a pointer to pysical drive.
+Based on the file size, the second file was a pointer to the physical drive.
-But How Esxi save the data in this rmdp file?
+But how does ESXi save the data in this RMDP file?
 Is there any custom layout?

-So With a quick search I released the answer is NO.
-If your .vmdk contains `-rdm` or `-flat` your virtual disk is raw image of disk.
+With a quick search, I realized the answer is NO. If your .vmdk contains -rdm or -flat, your virtual disk is a raw image of the disk.

-So my backup drive is bascally is broken drive that first 500MiB of top it is missing, including partition table.
+So, my backup drive is basically a broken drive that is missing the first 500MiB at the top, including the partition table.

-Because I didn't have any data about count and location of partitions I couldn't just create partition table using fdisk, If I had it would much easier.
+Because I didn’t have any data about the count and location of partitions, I couldn't just create a partition table using fdisk.
+If I had, it would have been much easier.

-So after spending some hours searching I stop unon a utility named "testdisk".
-This tool has a command to analyze the disk and find find paritions using their filesystem fingerprint, It's genuis.
+After spending some hours searching, I stumbled upon a utility named “testdisk”.
+This tool has a command to analyze the disk and find partitions using their filesystem fingerprint.
+Genius!

-So I begin to analyze the backup disk and after few minutes, vooolaaa!
+I began to analyze the backup disk, and after a few minutes, voilà!
 It found them!!

 ![Testdisk analyze result](/images/babuk/testdisk-analyze-result.png)

 ## Ext4 Recovery

-So I gone a step forward, now I have partition table.
+So, I took a step forward, and now I had a partition table.
-First partition was /boot filesystem with no important data.
+The first partition was the /boot filesystem with no important data.
 You can always rebuild your /boot partition.
-The third was a swap partition and again no need to worry about.
+The third was a swap partition, and again, there was no need to worry about it.
-But my whole data was in the second one and becuase some inital and critical part of its filesystem was in the first 500MiB it was damaged.
+But all my data was in the second one, and because some initial and critical parts of its filesystem were in the first 500MiB, it was damaged.

-So to be more specific, in very first blocks of every ext4 filesystem there are few things named `superblock`, `group descriptors` and `bit masks`. basiclly these blocks are holding information about the whole other blocks, inodes and data in filesystem... like a map.
+To be more specific, in the very first blocks of every ext4 filesystem, there are a few things named superblock, group descriptors, and bit masks.
+Basically, these blocks hold information about the whole other blocks, inodes, and data in the filesystem, like a map.

-The good news is ext4 backup these precious superblocks mutiple places in the partition so you can restore them if you lost the primary one.
+The good news is ext4 backs up these precious superblocks in multiple places in the partition so you can restore them if you lose the primary one.
-Bad news is i didn't have superblock backup locations, I mean who does?!
+The bad news is I didn’t have superblock backup locations.
+I mean, who does?!

-Of course you can calculate them if you have "logical block size" and again I wasn't sure!
+Of course, you can calculate them if you have the "logical block size," and again, I wasn't sure!

-You should know at this point my server was down about 48 hours and I didn't have time to start over.
+You should know at this point my server was down for about 48 hours, and I didn’t have time to start over.

-So agian I back to my new friend "testdisk" and it didn't let me down.
-Using "Superblock recovery" feature I was able to locate all my superblock copies.
+So, again, I went back to my new friend, “testdisk,” and it didn’t let me down.
+Using the “Superblock recovery” feature, I was able to locate all my superblock copies.

 ![Locating superblocks using Testdisk](/images/babuk/testdisk-superblocks.png)

-As you can see, testdisk suggested that by running `fsck` you can begin to fix the filesystem using a superblock backup.
+As you can see, testdisk suggested that by running fsck, you can begin to fix the filesystem using a superblock backup.
-But it didn't mention for repairing a 12TiB parition how much memory you will need and hosntly I never knew!
+But it didn’t mention how much memory you will need to repair a 12TiB partition, and honestly, I never knew!
-Every time i ran this command after few moments it'll killed by kernel for using too much memory.
+Every time I ran this command, after a few moments, it would be killed by the kernel for using too much memory.

-I found a alternative: `e2fsck`
+I found an alternative: `e2fsck`
-If you make a configuration file named `/etc/e2fsck.conf` and put a directory path for it's tempelory files it will use less memory.
+If you make a configuration file named `/etc/e2fsck.conf` and put a directory path for its temporary files, it will use less memory.
 ```ini
 [scratch_files]
 directory = /var/cache/e2fsck
 ```
-Still it needs 16 GiB of ram which my old PC nor have and support and despritely make very big swap parition.
+Still, it needs 16 GiB of RAM, which my old PC neither has nor supports.
+Desperately, I made a very big swap partition.

 ![e2fsck memory usage](/images/babuk/e2fsck-memory-usage.jpg)

 And it took 24 LOOOONG hours to finish with no progress bar.

-But in the end It worth days of hardwork and i was able to access my files.
+But in the end, it was worth days of hard work, and I was able to access my files.
 Easy Peasy!

 ![Seaweedfs volume files](/images/babuk/seaweedfs-volume-files.jpg)

-So if you ever need my help about this nasty ransomware please don't hasitate to contact me.
+So if you ever need my help with this nasty ransomware, please don’t hesitate to contact me.